NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/PyTorchIntegration/README.md

 <!-- Add a short paragraph describing the project. -->

-Investigate the potential issues faced by users who would like to use a trained convolutional neural network (deep learning model) inside Slicer, using PyTorch.
+Investigate the potential issues faced by users who would like to use a trained deep learning model (e.g., a convolutional neural network) inside Slicer, using PyTorch.

 ## Objective